GSA/ficam-playbooks/_fpki/tools/fpki_tools_card_conformance.md

 # Resources

+For more information about the CCT, see the [CCT Wiki](https://github.com/GSA/piv-conformance/wiki){:target="_blank"}{:rel="noopener noreferrer"}.

+For step-by-step instructions to help you perform CCT Testing, see the [CCT User Guide](https://github.com/GSA/piv-conformance/wiki/User-Guide).

+For a detailed video on how to perform CCT testing and how to prepare and submit a proper CCT Test Results Package, please watch this [CCT video](https://github.com/GSA/piv-conformance/raw/master/docs/Card_Test_Submission.mp4){:target="_blank"}{:rel="noopener noreferrer"}: PIV Conformance Tool Video.

-For assistance with the CCT, contact fpki at gsa.gov.
+For further assistance with the CCT, contact fpki at gsa.gov.